srwareham/myBinAdditions/README.md

 has been added to the PATH in my .bash_profile (you may need to add it to .bash_rc if you are not running OS X).
-Too add a directory to the PATH, edit the file ~/.bash_rc to include the line: "PATH=${PATH}:/Users/srwareham/bin"
+Too add a directory to the PATH, edit the file ~/.bash_rc to include the line: "PATH=${PATH}:/Users/srwareham/bin" Additionally, this bin folder is comprised of scripts that will work on any machine with the proper prerequisites and also compiled code that will ONLY RUN on my machine.
+I simply leave them here as it serves as a nice file backup and might also pique interest in these cool projects.

 Programs from others:
 	trash: Command line move to trash.
 Is a useful replacement for "rm" when you might